Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 3. Rear anchoring servo

-Each servo was hot-glued into its designated cavity and oriented so that its horn directly actuated the nearest hinge panel.
+Each servo was hot glued into its designated cavity and oriented so that its horn directly actuated the nearest hinge panel.
 This method prioritized weight reduction over structural permanence, allowing rapid iteration and adjustment during testing.

 ## Electronics and Control Wiring

-The servos were connected to a breadboard-mounted ESP32 microcontroller, following the wiring diagram developed for V4:
+The servos were connected to a breadboard mounted ESP32 microcontroller, following the wiring diagram developed for V4:

 * GPIO13 → Front foot servo